A common problem is that Eufy’s video doorbell camera is: not detecting motion at all or is often too late.

 4. Check the PowerManager settings

 As you can see below, if you chose “Optimal Battery Life,” it says: Doorbell only, No Motion Detection.
-Let’s make sure that isn’t our problem!
+So let’s make sure we aren’t usually the ones that handle that!

 If all of this is fine and double-checked, we can move on to the most likely issue: your motion detection configuration.